-Attend in-person OPT Workshop session (highly recommended)
+- Attend a virtual OPT Workshop session (highly recommended).

 Applying for OPT is a two-step process.
 First, you must get a recommendation from OIA (a new I-20 showing requested OPT).
 Second, you must send your application to USCIS.
 Both steps are explained in detail below: